A Guide to 100% Mortgages

 - If you have a strong credit score.

-- If you have low levels of debt.
+- If you have low debt levels.

 - If you have a regular income.